 4. J. S. Mill, Consideration on Representative Government, 1861.
 Mill goes on to say: “But since all can not, in a community exceeding a single small town, participate personally in any but some very minor portions of the public business, it follows that the ideal type of a perfect government must be representative.”
 There are good reasons to believe that Mill, had he lived now, would revise his opinion on this point.
 First, for Mill, the ideal form of government is real democracy, and representative democracy is only a second practical best.
 Second, with modern technology, any country, regardless of its size, could have daily plebiscites, if it so wished.
 Third, given the utter subversion of representative governments by the money lenders, Mill would probably see that the only road to a genuine democracy is a variation of Athenian democracy.
 Fourth, real democracy would involve, Mill would probably agree, massive decentralization: dividing any country into geographical units of 40,000 souls or less, and severely limiting the powers of the central government.

 5. For advocates of real democracy, the key question of course is: How do we get there?
 The answer is the same as it had been in ancient Athens: Revolution.
 But, can a popular revolution succeed nowadays, given the extraordinary power of contemporary oligarchs and their ability to impoverish, kill, or brainwash the vast majority?
 Almost certainly not.
 Thus, if we wish to save ourselves from slavery, perpetual wars, and extinction, we need to consider the idea of a least-cost revolution.

-Posted by Moti Nissani on July 2, 2015, With 2247 Reads Filed under Civil Liberties & Freedom, Corruption, Government & Politics.
+Posted by Moti Nissani on July 2, 2015, With 2369 Reads Filed under Civil Liberties & Freedom, Corruption, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.